sezanzeb/JsPlot3D/MORE.md

 ## Building JsPlot3D.js

+For an unminified file, remove the -p parameter from package.json

+    "start": "webpack"

+minified:

+    "start": "webpack -p"

+afterwards:

     npm install
     npm start

-    #3JsPlot3D.js is now created in compiled/JsPlot3D.js
+JsPlot3D.js is now created in compiled/JsPlot3D.js
-    #to minify the file, add the -p parameter to webpack in scripts.start in package.json

 ## How to Use